National road 85 (Poland)

-Droga krajowa nr 85 (translates from Polish as national road 85) is route belonging to the Polish national roads network.
-It runs through the Masovian voivodeship, leading from a junction with national road 62 in Nowy Dwór Mazowiecki to a junction with the S7 expressway near Kazuń Polski.
+Droga krajowa nr 85 (translates from Polish as national road 85) is a former route belonging to the Polish national roads network.
+It ran through the Masovian voivodeship, leading from a junction with national road 62 in Nowy Dwór Mazowiecki to a junction with the S7 expressway near Kazuń Polski.
 National road 85 was the shortest of all Polish national roads until 1 January 2014, when a shorter national road 96 was established.
+In April 2026 the route has been removed from the ordinance of national roads in Poland by General Directorate for National Roads and Highways.